Shengw3n/shengw3n.github.io/source/_posts/2-Arknights.md

 At the 51st roll, the pity system activates, resulting in an upward slope.
 This upward slope indicates that the pity system is functioning as intended, offering higher probabilities for obtaining a six-star unit.
 The peak probability of 3.35% occurs at the 56th roll.
 Following this peak, the probability gradually declines, reflecting the impact of the pity system and previous successful rolls.

 Notably, reaching the 99th roll without obtaining a six-star unit is highly unlikely, with a probability close to 0.
 Conclusively, most players will achieve success before reaching the later stages of the character pulling system.
-However, it’s worth noting that the 56th roll, despite having the highest probability, **does not** represent the average roll amount we are seeking.
+However, it’s worth noting that the 56th roll, despite having the highest probability, **does not** represent the average roll number we are seeking.

 ## Solution 1: Cumulative Probability
 One approach to determining the average number of rolls required to obtain one six-star unit is to calculate the cumulative probability based on the aforementioned model.
 The cumulative probability at 50% can serve as an indicator of the average roll, as it signifies that half of the player base has already achieved success in obtaining one six-star unit.